 M ST 125

-Learn about the historical events, technology and people who helped shape the history of Sports Broadcasting.
+Learn about the history of Sports Broadcasting.
 Specific duties of announcers as well as technical knowledge, current trends, career paths, legal and ethical issues of Sports Broadcasting will be covered during the quarter.

 M ST 126

 Learn and apply the basic skills and knowledge required of today's football announcers.
-Whether it's high school, college or the professional level, this course will emphasize practical tips, ideas and theories that will help you on your way to becoming a quality football announcer.
+This course will emphasize practical tips, ideas and theories that will help you on your way to becoming a quality football announcer.

 M ST 127

 Learn and apply the basic skills and knowledge required of today's basketball announcers.
-Whether it's high school, college or professional level, this course will emphasize practical tips, ideas and theories that will help you on your way to becoming a quality basketball announcer.
+This course will emphasize practical tips, ideas and theories that will help you on your way to becoming a quality basketball announcer.

 M ST 128

 Learn and apply the basic skills and knowledge required of today's baseball announcers.
-Whether it's high school, college or the professional level, this course will emphasize practical tips, ideas and theories that will help you on your way to becoming a quality baseball announcer.
+This course will emphasize practical tips, ideas and theories that will help you on your way to becoming a quality baseball announcer.

 M ST 158